Feb 28, 2023

 The focus of a landing page can vary depending on your type of business.
 The most common ones are prompting people to sign up for a free trial, weekly newsletters, or add products to carts and wishlists.

-A regular website homepage can be too cluttered with menus, posts, links, sidebars, and more.
+If you don’t have the knowledge on how to build a website properly, regular website homepage can be too cluttered.
 Having a landing page is beneficial for your business as the attention is on one simple action – conversion.

 For example, as we scroll down Google Docs’ landing page, all of the attention is focused on a clear value proposition and a call to action.
 It’s encouraging us to use Google Docs services when it comes to creating online documents.
 A landing page increases the response rate of your visitors, performing the main action that you want them to do.
 On average, the conversion rate is 2.35%, with the top 10% of companies having three to five times higher than that.